Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Avoid catchy titles that are vague about the study aim.
 Examples of unsuitable titles would be: ‘Pneumonia - the old man’s friend’.

-Applications with titles in excess of 255 characters will be returned as invalid.
+Applications with titles with more than 255 characters will be returned as invalid.

 Specify the research area of the proposed study.
 Applicants must select at least one box.